 $550 million granted by Congress to expand broadband connectivity in rural areas

 The pandemic has threatened the lives and livelihoods of people around the world.
 In America alone, the rise in unemployment has increased food insecurity considerably.
 To meet this challenge head-on, farmers joined nonprofits and volunteers, working together across our entire food system to help fight hunger.
 By finding new ways to collaborate, food banks have overcome many unprecedented obstacles to distribute a staggering 4.2 billion meals to people in need between March and October.
 This was an incredible and vital achievement, and Bayer contributed to the cause through the Bayer Fund which donated time, money, and resources to feed families.
 And the work is far from over.
 Currently, two-thirds of the food banks in the Feeding America network are accepting volunteers to reach their pre-pandemic levels of two million volunteers per month.
 If you’re interested in offering a helping hand or financial support, please visit Feeding America to learn about the various ways you can contribute.

 ~4.2 billion meals were distributed by food banks nationwide from March–Oct.

 Agriculture is a particularly great example of what happens when we put our minds together to overcome the odds.
 Though it’s been a harrowing year, these past months have also highlighted humanity’s greatest potential.
 As we head into 2021, we can look forward to seeing even more examples of people finding innovative ways to support one another, now and into the future.

 About the Author

-As a writer and content manager at The Climate Corporation, Andrew Starr has a passion for helping farmers understand and benefit from the growing world of digital farming.
+As a writer and content manager at Climate LLC, Andrew Starr has a passion for helping farmers understand and benefit from the growing world of digital farming.
 He holds a master’s degree from Webster University and a BSBA from the University of Missouri - St. Louis.
 Connect with Andrew on Twitter at @andrew_starr_.